 - Custom metadata including app version, scene info, device drivers

-- Last # log lines, screenshots, log or config files, other attachments
+- Breadcrumbs, screenshots, log or config files, other attachments

 - Android NDK Crashes; iOS Native Crashes, Windows Native Crashes